NGUYEN THANH BINH

 Nguyen Thanh Binh was born in 1954 in Hanoi.
-He graduated from the Hanoi College of Fine Art in 1972, and went on to specialise in oil painting at Ho Chi Minh City Fine Art University.
+He joined the army during the war.
+He then went on to further study specialising in oil painting at Ho Chi Minh City Fine Art University.

 Binh is well known for his works depicting female figures wearing the white Ao Dai dress.
 He also draws his inspiration from classical music and his daughter, a ballerina.
 He says: “Fine Art is not about philosophy or literature, but about music”.
 Binh’s other source of inspiration is Japanese poetry, Haiku.
 As a Haiku poem where a few lines can carry a lot of meaning, his paintings unveil meaningful images executed in simple, but poignant brush strokes.
 “A Haiku is a very small poem containing only three lines, but it’s meaning is enormous.
 Paintings can also convey an immense significance with few colours and details”, says Binh.